Umbria Blog | Perugia in a wheelchair

 Where to go in the medieval centre of Perugia?

 With your wheelchair it is advisable to stay on the main street in the centre of Perugia.
 From Piazza Matteotti you can reach the Piazza IV November, the square with the famous fountain.
 From there you can visit shops or have a coffee or lunch in one of the café’s in Perugia.
 The Rocca Paolina is at the other site of the city, which also is reachable for disabled people.
 From there you have wonderful views over the Umbrian countryside.

 As you can see, it is possible to visit Perugia in a wheelchair, speaking from experience.
 It is recommended having someone with you who helps you pushing the wheelchair.
 Perugia’s antique city centre is quite flat but it makes it much easier if somebody is with you to assist, like I did with my father.

-Villa in Umbria rents wheelchair friendly apartments and villas.
+Villa in Umbria rents wheelchair friendly holiday homes.
 We have experience with wheelchair users who have booked a holiday with us.
-You can ask us, we are happy to help you to find a suitable wheelchair friendly location.
+You can ask us, we are happy to help you find a suitable wheelchair friendly location.